Laragear/WebAuthn/DATABASE.md

 $owners = $car->owner; // App/Models/Company or App/Models/Person
 ```

-You may find yourself with models that use UUID, ULID or other types of primary keys, but with a migration that creates morphs for integer primary keys.
+You may find yourself with models a given primary key type, but the package migration using morphs for the other type.
+For example, your `Company` or `Person` models using UUID, while the migration morph type uses integers.

-You can change the morph type with the `morph...` property access preferably, or the `morph()` method with `numeric`, `uuid` or `ulid` if you need to also set an index name (in case your database engine doesn't play nice with large ones).
+If that's your case, you can change the morph type with the `morph...` property access (preferably), or the `morph()` method with `numeric`, `uuid` or `ulid` if you need to also set an index name (in case your database engine doesn't play nice with large ones).

+For example, you can change the morph type of the `Car` migration to match the UUID type for the `Company` and `Person` models.

 ```php
 use Illuminate\Database\Schema\Blueprint;